 The joint is disrupted or the fracture extends into the joint.

 Finger traps can be used to help with closed reduction of the distal radius.
 They are used to hold the digits in traction while the radius (if angulated) is reduced.
 Traction helps distract the distal fragment to lengthen the radius.

-Most distal radius fractures are dorsally displaced or angulated (sometimes called Colles fractures); they are common, particularly among the elderly.
+Most distal radius fractures are dorsally displaced or angulated (sometimes called Colles fractures); they are common, particularly among older patients.

 Wrist fractures can cause deformity or swelling, which can injure the median nerve.

 Take anteroposterior and lateral x-rays, which usually show distal radius fractures, if present; however, occasionally, CT is needed to identify intra-articular fractures.